n8n-io/n8n-docs/docs/hosting/server-setups/google-cloud.md

 From the GKE service page, click the **Clusters** menu item and then the **CREATE** button.
 Make sure you select the "Standard" cluster option, n8n doesn't work with an "Autopilot" cluster.

-## Login to instance
+## Set Kubectl context

-The remainder of the steps in this guide require you to login to the instance via an SSH connection.
+The remainder of the steps in this guide require you to set the GCP instance as the Kubectl context.
 You can find the connection details for a cluster instance by opening its details page and then the **CONNECT** button.
 The resulting code snippet shows a connection string for the gcloud CLI tool.
 Paste and run that code snippet into a terminal to change your local Kubernetes settings to use the new gcloud cluster.

 ## Setup DNS